openfun/jitsi-magnify/docs/env.md

     ```
 - Example: `{"email": "email", "name": "name", "username": "preferred_username"}`

+#### MAGNIFY_JITSI_ROOM_PREFIX

+A prefix that will be added in front of the room UUID to compose the Jitsi room name used
+for the conference.

+- Type: string
+- Required: No
+- Default: ""
+- Example: `123`

 #### MAGNIFY_ALLOW_UNREGISTERED_ROOMS

 Whether users can join a room that is not reserved in Magnify.
 When activated, Magnify will